ietf/tao/Tao.md

 3.1 Registration

-To attend an IETF meeting in person, you have to register and pay a registration fee.
-The meeting site and advance registration are announced at least two months ahead of the meeting — earlier if possible.
+To attend an IETF meeting (either on-line or in person), you have to register and pay a registration fee.
+If you cannot afford the registration fee, you can apply for a fee waiver during the registration process.
+The meeting site (if applicable in case the meeting is not on-line only) and advance registration are announced at least two months ahead of the meeting — earlier if possible.
 An announcement goes out via email to the IETF-announce mailing list, and information is posted on <a href="https://www.ietf.org">the IETF web site</a>, that same day.

 You must also register to participate remotely; currently there is no registration fee for remote participation.